Resources#

 Dynamic resource requests select a single matching resource instance.

-You may attach experiment‑specific metadata to resources used in that experiment via the top‑level resources block.
-This does not define new resources; it annotates existing resource instances.
+You may attach protocol-specific metadata to resources via the top-level resources block.
+This annotates existing resource instances; it does not define new ones.

 type: water_purification